5 Heartfelt Ideas on What to Write in a Wedding Card for Son and Daughter-in-Law (Updated September, 2025)

 Sweet Wedding Wishes for Your Son

-Try something like: “Sweetheart, may the two of you collect more inside jokes than dishes in the sink, and may every ordinary Tuesday still feel like a small adventure.”
+Try: “Sweetheart, may you two collect more inside jokes than dishes in the sink, and may every ordinary Tuesday still feel like a tiny adventure.”
 Simple, but it plants a big wish in a small sentence.

-Then tuck in a memory only the two of you share: “Remember when you were nine and swore you’d marry the girl who could beat you at Mario Kart?
-Looks like you finally met your match—only this time the stakes are real life, and you’re both winning.”
+Then sneak in a memory only you two share: “Remember when you were nine and swore you’d marry whoever could beat you at Mario Kart?
+Looks like you finally met your match—only now the stakes are real life, and you’re both winning.”

-That mix of hope and history turns a greeting card into a tiny scrapbook of your relationship, something he’ll pull out whenever he needs to hear Mom or Dad rooting from the sidelines.
+That mix of hope and history turns a greeting card into a pocket scrapbook of your relationship—something he’ll fish out whenever he needs to hear Mom or Dad rooting from the sidelines.

 Funny Wedding Wishes for Your Son

-If your son inherited your gift for laughing at life’s curveballs, let the card crack a joke before the happy tears start.
+If your boy inherited the family’s sense of humor, let the card crack a joke before the tears start.

-Picture opening the envelope to read: “Well done, kiddo—you’ve officially found the only person on earth willing to sign a lifetime contract with your 3-a.m. freight-train snoring!”
+Imagine them opening it to read: “Well done, kiddo—you’ve officially found the only soul brave enough to sign a lifetime contract with your 3-a.m. freight-train snoring.”

-It’s the kind of line that makes the entire reception table snort champagne, yet it still hugs him with love the way only a parent can.
+It’ll make the whole reception table snort champagne, but still hugs him tight the way only a parent can.
+Keep it gentle—think Sunday-dinner teasing, not bachelor-party roasting.

-Years from now, when they dig the card out of a dusty keepsake box, that same joke will still spark the same loud laugh, proving that the best punchlines are the ones stitched with affection.
+Years from now, when they drag that card out of a dusty box, the same line will spark the same loud laugh, proving the best punchlines are stitched with affection.

 Wedding Wishes for Son and Daughter-in-Law